chasemolenaar/noda/README.md

 # Noda
 An Array-Oriented, OOP, FP, and Logical Programming Language for Concise Pseudocode-like Scalability

+'Noda' is the faux-pluralization of the Latin word 'nodum', meaning 'knot'.
+It was named after the topological subfield of Knot Theory.
+Though many introduced to the language seem convinced it means "No duh!", which is equally accurate. ~~where I have conducted heavy research into devising an algorithm to solve the infamous Unknotting Problem.
+Neither Python nor Julia were up to the task, so I devised a new language.~~

+Noda is ambitious.
+It seeks to bring the concision and power of array languages like APL to the readability and friendliness of Python.
+To make so accessible functional programming constructs like map-filter-reduce they seem trivial to kindergarteners.
+To popularize Prolog-like logical deduction for an evermore AI-driven world.
+To devise a language that is fun to write, quick to type, cool to look at, and pleases beginners and experts alike.

+It is a language designed by Data Scientists, for Data Scientists.

+Expectations—
+Let `°` represent any operator, `//` and `/* */` enclose comments, code comparisons to Python will be written in tandem.
+Nodan operators

 ```
 block of code example?
 ```